Borassus flabellifer

-Borassus flabellifer, commonly known as doub palm, palmyra palm, tala or tal palm, toddy palm, wine palm or ice apple, is native to South Asia (especially in Bangladesh and South India) and Southeast Asia.
-It is reportedly naturalized in Socotra and parts of China.
+Borassus flabellifer, commonly known as doub palm, palmyra palm, tala or tal palm, toddy palm, lontar palm, wine palm, or ice apple, is a fan palm native to South Asia (especially in Bangladesh, East India, and South India) and Southeast Asia.
+It is reportedly naturalized in Socotra.

 Description

 Borassus flabellifer is a robust tree and can reach a height of 30 m.
-The trunk is grey, robust and ringed with leaf scars; old leaves remain attached to the trunk for several years before falling cleanly.
-The leaves are fan-shaped and 3 m long, with robust black teeth on the petiole margins.
+The trunk is grey, robust, and ringed with leaf scars; old leaves remain attached to the trunk for several years before falling cleanly.
+The leaves are fan-shaped, and 3 m long, with robust black teeth on the petiole margins.
 Like all Borassus species, B. flabellifer is dioecious with male and female flowers on separate plants.
-The male flowers are less than 1 cm long and form semi-circular clusters, which are hidden beneath scale-like bracts within the catkin-like inflorescences.
+But very rarely male and female flowers in same trees have also been noticed The male flowers are less than 1 cm long and form semi-circular clusters, which are hidden beneath scale-like bracts within the catkin-like inflorescences.
 In contrast, the female flowers are golfball-sized and solitary, sitting upon the surface of the inflorescence axis.
 After pollination, these blooms develop into fleshy fruits 15–25 cm wide, each containing 1-3 seeds.
-The fruits are black to brown with sweet, fibrous pulp and each seed is enclosed within a woody endocarp.
+The fruits are black to brown with sweet, fibrous pulp, and each seed is enclosed within a woody endocarp.
 Young palmyra seedlings grow slowly, producing only a few leaves each year (establishment phase), but at an as yet undetermined time, they grow rapidly, producing a substantial stem.